ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 {: screen}

 For example, `192.168.100.14/24` represents the IPv4 address, `192.168.100.14`, and its associated routing prefix `192.168.100.0`, or equivalently, its subnet mask `255.255.255.0` (which has 24 leading 1 bit).

-To create a new subnet, complete the following steps:

-You cannot assign the subnet that is already assigned to another virtual machine.
-However, when you update the configuration of a virtual machine, you can assign the same subnet multiple times.
-{: note}